anwar-genai/TDRMCD/README.md

 ## 💡 Using the App

 1. Open `http://127.0.0.1:5000`
-2. Register a new account (or log in if seeded users exist)
+2. Log in with the default admin account:
+   - Username: `admin`
+   - Password: `admin123`
+   - **⚠️ Change this password immediately after first login!**
 3. Explore:
    - Resources: browse, search, view details, and attachments
    - Community: chat rooms, posts, comments, and file submissions
    - Video Calls: start/join meetings from community pages
-4. Admin: visit `/admin` (requires admin role)
+4. Admin: visit `/admin` for full system management

-Admin account
-- If your database was seeded with a default admin, use those credentials and change the password immediately
-- Otherwise, register a user and promote it to admin via the admin panel or a management script
+**Note**: The default admin user is automatically created when you run `python run.py` or `python start.py`.

 ## 🔧 Development